bbauska/Anti-Project2025/anti.md

 Administration must quickly commence negotiated rulemaking and propose that the department rescind these regulations.”
 [Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the phase out of every existing income-driven repayment plan, with a new plan having an income exemption equal to the poverty line and require payments of 10% of income above the exemption.
-They recommend passing legislation with no loan forgiveness.
+<p>Project 2025 called for the phase out of every existing income-driven repayment plan, with a new
+plan having an income exemption equal to the poverty line and require payments of 10% of income above the exemption.
+They recommend passing legislation with no loan forgiveness.</p>

-“While income-driven repayment (IDR) of student loans is a superior approach relative to fixed payment plans, the number of IDR plans has proliferated beyond reason.
+<p>“While income-driven repayment (IDR) of student loans is a superior approach relative to fixed payment
+plans, the number of IDR plans has proliferated beyond reason.
 And recent IDR plans are so generous that they require no or only token repayment from many students. l The Secretary should phase out all existing IDR plans by making new loans (including consolidation loans) ineligible and should implement a new IDR plan.
 The new plan should have an income exemption equal to the poverty line and require payments of 10 percent of income above the exemption.
 If new legislation is possible, there should be no loan forgiveness, but if not, existing law would require forgiving any remaining balance after 25 years.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025: “The new Administration must end the prior Administration’s abuse of the agency’s payment pause and HEA loan forgiveness programs.”
+<p>Project 2025: “The new Administration must end the prior Administration’s abuse of the agency’s
+payment pause and HEA loan forgiveness programs.”
 “The new Administration must end the prior Administration’s abuse of the agency’s payment pause and HEA loan forgiveness programs, including borrower defense to repayment, closed school discharge, and Public Service Loan Forgiveness.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the next administration to work with Congress to move to a system “in which private lenders, backed by government guarantees, would compete to offer student loans, including subsidized and unsubsidized, loans.” “l The federal government does not have the proper incentives to make sound lending decisions, so the new Administration should consider returning to a
+<p>Project 2025 urged the next administration to work with Congress to move to a system “in which
+private lenders, backed by government guarantees, would compete to offer student loans, including subsidized and unsubsidized, loans.” “l The federal government does not have the proper incentives to make sound lending decisions, so the new Administration should consider returning to a